Mini Samosa Chaat ft. whenhangerstrikes

 Why should I buy OG Ghee over others?

-We are different to every other Ghee company out there.
-We take pride in understanding our products’ origins, sources and safety profiles, and we are a company founded by people born and raised in South Asia - giving us a real understanding how ghee should actually taste.
-At the end of the day, we believe that these core values help us bring a product to market, that is well backed in knowledge, and peer-reviewed science.
+We are different from every other ghee company out there.
+We take pride in understanding our products’ origins, sources, and safety profiles, and we are a company founded by people born and raised in South Asia - giving us a real understanding of how ghee should actually taste.
+At the end of the day, we believe that these core values help us bring a product to market that is well backed by knowledge and peer-reviewed science.

 What is the real difference here (isn’t all ghee the same?):